Jaitrasimha: Struggles with the Ghurids and Iltutmish

 Jaitrasimha seems to have invaded the Chaulukya territory.
-During an attempt to capture Kottadaka (modern Kotada), his general Bala was killed by Tribhuvana-Ranaka (identified with the Chaulukya king Tribhuvanapala).
+During an attempt to capture Kottadaka (modern Kotada), the general of the Mewar army Bala was killed by Tribhuvana-Ranaka (identified with the Solanki king Tribhuvanapala).

 According to one record, Ksehma's son Madana fought with the Panchalagudika Jaitramalla at Utthunaka (modern Arthuna), on behalf of Jesala.
 Based on identification of Jesala with Jaitrasimha, historian D. C. Ganguly believes that Jaitrasimha's general Madana fought with Jaitramalla, who was probably a chief of the Vagada branch of the Guhilas.

 The Guhila records also credit Jaitrasimha with military success against the king of Shakambhari.
 The Chauhan dynasty of Shakambhari had already ended by this time, therefore, this may be a reference to his victory over their descendants, the Chauhans of Ranthambore.
 Jaitrasimha is also said to have defeated the Sindhuka army, whose identity is uncertain.